We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Walkers also give you more independent access to home and community, so you’re not holding on to someone for balance.

-Finally, most insurance providers will pay for a walker with a prescription, which Wilson says reduces the out-of-pocket cost to you.
+Finally, most insurance providers will pay for a walker with a prescription, which Wilson says reduces the out-of-pocket cost.